EliasNehme/HTPmicroscopy/README.md

 # Nanoparticle tracking analysis

 In the paper, we also tested the Tetrapod PSF for the application of three-dimensional nanoparticle tracking analysis (NTA).
-To achieve this, we measured a sample fo diffusing beads with the Tetrapod PSF and applied [DeepSTORM3D](https://github.com/EliasNehme/DeepSTORM3D) to the resulting time-lapse of 2D images to recover the 3D localizations over time.
+To achieve this, we measured a sample of diffusing beads with the Tetrapod PSF and applied [DeepSTORM3D](https://github.com/EliasNehme/DeepSTORM3D) to the resulting time-lapse of 2D images.
+This resulted in 3D localizations over time.
 These were then linked to 3D tracks using a custom MATLAB code.
 The folder `NTA` includes the relevant code and links to a measured experimental time-lapse with the Tetrapod PSF.
+See inside for more details.

 https://github.com/EliasNehme/HTPmicroscopy/assets/32178070/c4664a19-8f4c-4774-a13a-0958ea282b6a